sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 The data are from the The Cancer Genome Atlas (TCGA) project and comprise the RNA-seq counts from 5 breast cancer patients and 5 normals.

+The data for this exercise can be downloaded using [this link](https://raw.githubusercontent.com/sheffield-bioinformatics-core/rna-seq-in-galaxy/gh-pages/tcga_raw_counts.csv)

 <div class="alert alert-warning">
 Exercise: Upload the file `tcga_raw_counts,csv` to degust and perform a differential expression analysis